The Way of Tea

 Questions or to book a ceremony, email email@example.com

-Erica's tea story: Following the birth of her first child in 2007, Erica was living in an off-the-grid cabin and feeling isolated by her immersion into the self-sacrificial role of motherhood.
+Erica's tea story: Following the birth of her first child in 2007, Erica was living in an off-the-grid cabin and feeling isolated by her immersion into Motherhood.
 She was the first sibling in her family to become a mother and her immediate family lived 2000 miles away.
 Much of her time was saturated in the rhythm of caring for her newborn and home.
-While Erica was beyond grateful for her opportunity to mother her child, she felt overwhelmed with the new and seemingly never-ending tasks.
-Certainly there was a way to claim joy, liberation and peace in the mundane, right?
-With this question in heart, Erica called out for a teacher, an ally, a spiritual guide– someone to help her navigate these unfamiliar waters.
+While grateful for her opportunity to mother her child, she felt overwhelmed with the new and seemingly never-ending tasks.
+Certainly there was a way to claim joy, liberation and peace in the Mundane?
+With this question in heart, Erica called out for a teacher, an ally, a guide– someone to help navigate these unfamiliar waters.
 With grace and punctuality, Tea arrived and began pouring the way with a steady, nurturing hand via Erica's friend & tea mentor, Sati.
 Her teacher assured that tea ceremony would awaken her awareness to the sacred in everyday life.
 "Brushing your teeth [washing the dishes, chopping wood, folding laundry...] will never be the same."